ViktorDee/EveryDayTasks/README.md

 - Think on a New Year's gifts DONE

 ## 30.11.2022
-- Legs workout
+- Legs workout TOMORROW
-- Class with Sofia
+- Class with Sofia CANCELLED
-- Study 1+ hour
+- Study 1+ hour DONE
-- Checklist and a site testing
+- Checklist and a site testing DONE
-- Read a book
+- Read a book DONE
-- Figure out a class with Roma
+- Figure out a class with Roma DONE